hewg2008/AromTool/README.md

 ##  Energy Calculation

-Calculate the energy from a contact file.
+Calculate the energy from a contact file via calling a trained model.
+More models in the director of data\predictive_model)
 ```python
 from aromtool.calculator import EnergyCalculator
 from ase.io import read